-Under the Individuals with Disabilities Education Act (IDEA), if a "parent" cannot be identified or located the school district must assign an individual to act as a surrogate for the parents for a child with a disability in foster care who is eligible to receive special education services.
+Under the Individuals with Disabilities Education Act (IDEA), if a "parent" cannot be identified or located the school district must assign an individual to act as a surrogate for the parent for a child with a disability in foster care who is eligible to receive special education services.
 20 U.S.C. § 1415(b)(2)(A).
-The school district has 30 days to appoint a surrogate parent upon realizing the need.
+The school district has 30 days to appoint a surrogate parent upon determining the need for a surrogate parent.
 20 U.S.C. § 1415(b)(2)(B).